d6u/algorithms/hard_summary.md

 2. Start from the head again, assign random pointer of copies to random pointer's target's copies (`node.random.next`).
 3. Decouple the linked list following the regular pointer.
 4. Return the head of copied list (remember to save the reference in step 3).

-## 99. Recover Binary Search Tree

-_Two elements of a binary search tree (BST) are swapped by mistake.
-Recover the tree without changing its structure._

-### O(n) recursive

-1. In order traverse the tree, save nodes and nodes' values in two arraies.
-2. Sort the values.
-3. Iterate through the nodes and values, assigning each value to node so the order is fixed.
-This is because BST in order traversal is ordered from smallest to largest.

-### O(1)

-TODO

 ## 25. Reverse Nodes in k-Group